mpoquet/dmenu-setxkbmap/README.md

 which allows to set X11 keyboard layouts.

 ### Usage
-Run ``dmenu-setxkbmap.sh``, select your layout then press Return.
+Run ``dmenu-setxkbmap.sh``, select your layout then press the Return key.

-As arguments are forwarded to dmenu, the call can be customized.
+The script arguments are forwarded to dmenu.
-Please refer to the [dmenu manual][man dmenu] for a list of the available options.
+Please refer to the [dmenu manual][man dmenu] for listing all available options.

 [man dmenu]: https://man.cx/dmenu

 ### User-defined layouts
-`dmenu-setxkbmap` proposes all available X11 layouts by default.
+By default, `dmenu-setxkbmap` lists all available X11 layouts.

-This behavior can be customized by defining a list of newline-separated `setxkbmap` entries in the LAYOUTS variable.
+This behavior can be customized by defining the ``LAYOUTS`` variable.
+Entries must be newline-separated and valid regarding setxkbmap.
 For example, the following bash call only proposes the qwerty, azerty and bépo layouts: